 2 – 14″

-As the legs dry, stain your crates.
+As the legs dry, stain the crates.
 Set aside to dry.

-Flip your legs over and spray that side.
+Flip the legs over and spray the other side.
 Set aside to dry.

-Glue all of your joints together with the super glue and let dry.
+Glue all of the joints together with Clear Liquid Nails and let dry.